-Ten projects valued at more than $18.7 million will be completed across Blue Mountains City over the next three years, providing a welcome boost to community infrastructure and public spaces.
+Projects valued at more than $18.7 million will be completed across Blue Mountains City, providing a welcome boost to community infrastructure and public spaces.

-The projects will be funded under the Western Parkland City Liveability Program, which is part of the Western Sydney City Deal (WSCD).
-The WSCD is a 20 year-agreement between Australian and NSW governments, and the eight local Councils of the Western Parkland City.
+These projects are funded under the Western Parkland City Liveability Program which is part of the Western Sydney City Deal.
+The Western Sydney City Deal is a partnership between the three levels of government overseen by the Minister for Infrastructure, Transport, Regional Development and Local Government, the Hon.
+Catherine King MP, the NSW Minister for Enterprise, Investment and Trade, the Hon.
+Alister Henskens SC MP, and the eight Mayors of the Western Parkland City.

 The projects include the following: